IBM/ibm-cloud-sdk-common/README.md

 <details><summary>Node.js</summary>

 For Node.js, the SDK uses the [`debug`](https://github.com/visionmedia/debug) package for logging.
 Specify the desired environment variable to enable logging debug messages.
+For more details, see [this section of the Node SDK Core library's README.md](https://github.com/IBM/node-sdk-core#logging).

 </details>
 <details><summary>Python</summary>